driskull/uc-2016-4x-patterns-practices/slides.md

 # LayerView

 - Represents the view for a single layer
   - after it has been added to either a MapView or a SceneView.
+- Views have layerViews collection

 ---